tjizep/libspaces/docs/EXAMPLES.md

 **CITIES**

-Contains an example of using json path queries to return subsets of data in a graph like structure
+Contains an example of using [jason path](../src/examples/cities.lua) queries to return subsets of data in a graph like structure

 **CLIENT/SERVER**